orioninsist/orioninsist.github.io/content/about.md

 language: "English"
 slug: "about"
 cover:
-    image: "/about/muratkurkoglu-2.webp"
+    image: "images/about/muratkurkoglu.avif"
-    alt : "orioninsist about image"
+    alt : "murat kurkoglu about image"

 ---
 ## About